JuanEliasJabib02/react-book/src/reactivity/use-ref/use-ref.md

-# What is the useEffect and his function wich was created.
+# What is the useRef and his function wich was created.

+## Principal differences with useState

-- Mutables vs inmutable React.
+## Whats means mutable vs inmutable in React
-- Dont caause a re-render
-- Remeber a value.

-- What is
-  .current
-  -prncipal use is dom
+## Principal use cases for useRef

+## Examples